 Businesses will be required to appoint a DPO to help them comply with all their obligations under GDPR.
 This is a designated role with tasks set out in the GDPR, including responsibility for monitoring compliance.
 It’s needed whether the organisation is acting as a processor or a controller where processing operations require regular or systematic monitoring of people on a large scale.

-Focus area: The DPO will clearly have a number of tasks in GDPR preparation but they will need the right tools in place to monitor on-going performance of the business.
+Focus area: The DPO will clearly have a number of tasks in GDPR preparation but they will need the right tools in place to monitor the on-going performance of the business.
 As this role needs to encompass technical, legal and business skills; think about data reporting tools that can be used by someone who may not be able to code.

 Focus area: Start asking your data processors about their GDPR plans.
 Clearly, they may not be 100% there yet but they should be able to give you a high-level overview of what they have in place today and what they are planning to improve ready for May 2018.